Monitoring and Alerting

 Instance Logs

-Service logs: Reflect sync activity from the PowerSync Service to clients.
+Service logs: Reflect sync processes from the PowerSync Service to clients.

 Replicator logs: Reflect replication activity from your source database to the PowerSync Service.